Official state nickname Iowa State Nickname Official

 The Food Capital of the World

 Iowa earned this bold nickname because the state produces enormous amounts of food beyond just corn.
 Iowa leads the nation in pork production, raising more hogs than any other state by a significant margin.
 Farmers also grow soybeans, oats, and hay across Iowa's fertile land.
 Egg production ranks high nationally as well.
 The nickname appeared in the 1900s when Iowa wanted to emphasize agricultural diversity rather than focusing only on corn.
 Some promotional materials still use Food Capital today, though it never achieved the same recognition as the Hawkeye State.
-The name accurately describes Iowa's role feeding Americans and people worldwide.
+The name accurately describes Iowa's role feeding Americans and people worldwide, with regional context in States Neighboring States.

 Interesting Facts